Based on your decisions above, there’s two suggested actions that you could take. These are displayed below.

 Removing rows: Shrubs planted too densely are less productive due to increased competition between shrubs.
 Rows can be removed to allow better pasture growth and access for stock and machinery.

-Companion Pasture: By creating more room between saltbush plants, inter-row pasture can be better managed.
+Companion Pasture: By creating more room between saltbush plants, inter-row pasture can be better established and managed.

 Action option 2